Signal processing instruction for all

 The mission of AllSignalProcessing is to help working professionals and students of varied backgrounds understand and master signal processing.
 I use an easy-to-follow teaching style that assumes you have no prior background in signal processing or even engineering.
 If you understand the basics of calculus, you can become proficient at signal processing!

 AllSignalProcessing.com contains a variety of instructional materials to help you succeed at signal processing whatever your learning style.
-At the center of the 100+ lessons are short (most less than fifteen minutes), easy-to-follow, topical video lectures accompanied by written summaries of the key concepts and screenshots.
+At the center of the 120+ lessons are short, easy-to-follow, topical video lectures accompanied by written summaries of the key concepts and screenshots.
 Almost all of the lessons include a short quiz to help you retain key ideas.
 MATLAB® (Mathworks, Inc.) code for computer examples in the videos is provided so you can further explore the concepts.
-You can ask your questions in the forums and improve your own understanding by answering questions of others.
 Different paths through the material are provided so you can customize your learning to meet your goals.

 Sign up for a free introductory membership now to begin your personal journey to mastering signal processing.